alenaifuino/dev-notes/django.md

 ### Installing PostgreSQL 10
 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

-Install PostgreSQL 10 repository
+Install PostgreSQL 10 repository.
 ```shell
 $ sudo yum install https://download.postgresql.org/pub/repos/yum/10/redhat/rhel-7-x86_64/pgdg-redhat10-10-2.noarch.rpm
 ```

-Install the server and client packages
+Install the server and client packages.
 ```shell
 $ sudo postgresql10-server postgresql10
 ```

-Initialize the database and optionally enable automatic start
+Initialize the database and optionally enable automatic start.
 ```shell
 $ sudo /usr/pgsql-10/bin/postgresql-10-setup initdb
 $ sudo systemctl start postgresql-10
 ```

-Optionally enable automatic start of the PostgrqSQL server on server start
+Optionally enable automatic start of the PostgrqSQL server on server start.
 ```shell
 $ sudo systemctl enable postgresql-10
 ```

 ### Configuring PostgreSQL Server
-By default, Postgres uses an authentication scheme for local connections called "peer authentication".
-Basically, this means that if the user's operating system username matches a valid Postgres username, that user can login with no further authentication.
+By default, PostgreSQL uses an authentication scheme for local connections called "peer authentication".
+Basically, this means that if the user's operating system username matches a valid PostgreSQL username, that user can login with no further authentication.

-During the Postgres installation, an operating system user named _postgres_ is created to correspond to the postgres PostgreSQL administrative user.
-You need to use this user to perform administrative tasks.
+During the PostgreSQL server installation, an operating system user named _postgres_ is created to correspond to the _postgres_ PostgreSQL administrative user.
+This user has to be used to perform administrative tasks.

-Log into an interactive Postgres session
+Log into an interactive Postgres session.
 ```shell
 $ sudo -u postgres psql
 ```